 BASIC POTHOS CARE

-One convenient trait of these easy-to-care-for plants is that they need very little light, allowing them to thrive in environments with little access to it.
+One convenient trait of these evergreen beauties is that they need very little light, allowing them to thrive just about anywhere.
 Pothos’ are quite happy to accommodate any light source from natural sunlight to energy-efficient bulbs in homes to florescent bulbs often used in retail spaces, hotels and offices, resulting in them being the most utilized type of plant for decorative effect across the globe.

-The Epipremnum is pretty easy-going when it comes to water requirements, too.
-Through its evolution, it has adapted to survive times of drought as well as rain abundance.
+Epipremnums are pretty easy-going when it comes to water requirements, too.
+They have adapted to survive times of drought as well as rain abundance.
 Which means they can also tolerate an inconsistent watering schedule as a houseplant.
 However, if the soil completely dries out, plant “drooping” can happen, at which point the pothos should be watered thoroughly and allowed to drain as needed.